poly451/poly451.github.io/_posts/2019-04-26-iterating-over-a-class-in-python.md

 >TypeError: 'Swords' object is not iterable

 ## The Problem:
-As we've seen, Python will throw up an error if you try to iterate over one of your classes (Swords) from another class (Weapons).
+As we've seen, Python will throw up an error if you try to iterate over one of your classes (Swords) from somewhere outside that class.

-The Solution:
+## The Solution:
 Write your own `__iter__` and `__next__` functions.[1]
 It's easy!
 Here's the code: